 Broad visitor pathways lead up to the reconstructed entrance gate of Gongsanseong fortress in Gongju, South Korea, and then up and down in steep delightful curves over the hills that make up the ancient fortress.
 In its heyday in the 5th and 6th century AD, Gongsanseong Fortress was the seat of power of the Baekje (Paekche) government, one of the big early Korean states.
+In 2015 the Baekje sites of Buyeo and Gongju were listed as a UNESCO World Heritage site.

 On our way to the royal tombs of Neungsan-ri somewhat on the outskirts of town, we try to locate the old city wall indicated on the tourist map, but to no avail.
 Only at the Neungsan-ri archaeological site do we realise that the wall is only being (re)-built now: Next to the curious round burial mounds (which look like those of the Silla dynasty in Gyeongju), construction machines are at work to pile up a clearly visible stone wall including a visitor path next to it.
 Looking further up the hill we guess that there may indeed have been a mud rampart previously.
 In our opinion, the new building measures are destroying historic evidence rather than conserving it.

-This seems true for practically all of the designated Baekje sites, and we wonder how all these recently built structures could attain their prestigious UNESCO World Heritage status.
+This seems true for practically all of the designated Baekje tourist sites, and we wonder how all these recently built structures could attain their prestigious UNESCO World Heritage status.
 Is it enough to build Disney-style, invented history as long as it is situated at a geographic location that is known to have been a historic site?

-The only site in the Baekje area that we can agree is of historical importance, is the National Museum in Gongju with its considerable collection of Baekje-period artefacts – including some items found in the royal tombs of Baekje.
-Most notable are the golden crowns in a very peculiar style, but also Buddhist statues, tomb guardian animals, and some everyday objects.
+The only sightseeing spot in the Baekje area that we can agree is of historical importance, is the National Museum in Gongju with its considerable collection of Baekje-period artefacts – including some items found in the royal tombs of Baekje.
+Most notable are the golden crowns in a very peculiar style, but also Buddhist statues, tomb guardian animals, and some historical everyday objects.
 We do appreciate that some of the original finds are displayed here at their historical site, rather than being accumulated in the huge (and fantastic) National Museum in Seoul, where they would stand out less – although of course for most visitors it would be much easier to see them in Seoul than coming out to the provinces.

-Is it worth visiting Buyeo and Gongju?
+Is it worth visiting the Baekje sites in Buyeo and Gongju?

 How to visit the Baekje sites in Buyeo and Gongju